turingschool/front-end-curriculum/lessons/module-2/test-driven-development.md

 You'll notice that Chai provides three different interfaces that accomplish the same task - as a developer you can choose which syntax feels best to you.
 For today we are going to stick with the [Assert API](http://chaijs.com/api/assert/), since it might seem the most familiar coming off of mythical creatures in mod 1.

-The [Assert API](http://chaijs.com/api/assert/) from Chai provides a plethora of methods to allow for in depth, dynamic testing.
+The [Assert API](http://chaijs.com/api/assert/) from Chai provides a plethora of methods to allow for in-depth, dynamic testing.
 The general syntax looks something like this:

 ```js
 assert.method(actual, expected, [message])